Tags

 Shifted shape into some rough semblance of a human,

-No longer something, but someone.
+No longer some

-Unsure whom this new creature truly was yet sure she was
+m this new creature truly was yet sure she was

 Of worth at last, she beamed broadly through a pacification . . .